Hagens Berman represents whistleblowers who report tax fraud under the IRS whistleblower program.

 IRS Whistleblower Rewards and Protections

-The IRS Whistleblower Office offers a reward to whistleblowers who report tax fraud
+The IRS Whistleblower Office offers a generous reward program to whistleblowers who report tax fraud.

-The IRS will pay awards to whistleblowers who provide specific and credible information if the information results in the collection of taxes, penalties, interest or other amounts from the noncompliant taxpayer.
+The IRS will pay awards to whistleblowers who provide specific and credible information if the information results “collected proceeds, that is, taxes, penalties, interest or other amounts from the noncompliant taxpayer, where the amount exceeds $2 million.
 The IRS Whistleblower Office, which was established by the Tax Relief and Health Care Act of 2006, will process tips received from individuals who spot tax problems in their workplace or through expert analysis.

 The Tax Relief and Health Care Act of 2006 made fundamental changes to the IRS whistleblower award program: